-40.0 Emergency Planning and Procedures
+43.0 Emergency Planning and Procedures

-In addition to carrying out a generic and fire risk assessment and developing an event safety management plan which lays down all the measures necessary to miminise the likelihood of any accidents or incidents occurring, you will need to decide how you will deal with any emergencies if something goes wrong.
+In addition to carrying out a generic and fire risk assessment, a specific risk assessment addressing Covid-19 situation and developing an event safety management plan which lays down all the measures necessary to miminise the likelihood of any accidents or incidents occurring, you will need to decide how you will deal with any emergencies if something goes wrong.
 Such problems could include a fire, serious accident, crowd disturbances, a bomb scare or even the effects of the extremes of weather.

 An emergency situation will normally require a multi-disciplinary approach in which the event organiser, the safety co-ordinator, senior stewards, the police, the local hospital, the ambulance service, the fire and rescue service and first aid manager may all play a part.
 It is therefore important that there is an emergency or contingency plan with clear demarcation of duties and responsibilities.
 Each individual who will play a part in dealing with an emergency must understand their responsibilities and be given clear instructions.

 The event safety coordinator should be charged with the responsibility of co-ordinating any emergency procedures until the emergency services professionally take over.

-41.0 Evaluation
+44.0 Evaluation